St. Mary’s General Hospital operates the Kitchener-Waterloo Regional Nuclear Medicine Program, where service is offered out of two locations:

 Your doctor has referred you or a family member for a test in the nuclear medicine department because the information obtained from the test will be important in determining the diagnosis and treatment of the medical problem you may have.

-- What will happen during the test?
+What should I expect during the test?

-This section provides information on some of the more commonly performed diagnostic and therapeutic nuclear medicine procedures.
+The following section provides information on some of the more commonly performed diagnostic and therapeutic nuclear medicine procedures.